Level 3 Diploma in Jewellery Design

 Term 3 (12 weeks)

-The third term will be independently lead where you will be expected to present a project proposal at the start of this term.
-Technical exercise will continue throughout this term and run along side your independent project.
+The third term will be independently led where you will be expected to present a project proposal at the start of this term.
+Technical exercises will continue throughout this term and run alongside your independent project.

 PRICE: